agude/agude.github.io/_posts/2020-05-27-nookdesk_review.md

 - The hardware---screws, bolts, guides, and whatnot---was packed in unlabeled bags and the instructions reused the same icons to indicate different screws.
-- The bill of materials listed items that came in the bags and those preinstalled in the same count.
-When it said "10 screws of type X" it might mean there are 4 in the bag and 6 already attached to the frame.
+- The bill of materials listed both items that came in the bags and those that came preinstalled in the same count.
+When it said "10 screws of type X" it might mean there were 4 in the bag and 6 already attached to the frame.
 - Hardware was included that is only used for optional accessories.
 I had screws leftover that I had not used at all.
 This made me worry that I had completely forgotten some critical step.
 - Two hex keys are included, but one of them had such poor tolerance that it would not drive the bolts.
-I had to use a set of hex keys I had instead.
+I ended up using a set of hex keys that I already owned.
 - The shelf is connected to the frame with four screws, but the contact area is so small it kept coming apart.
-I needed to add washers (not included) to make a solid connection.
+I needed to add washers that I had lying around to make a solid connection.
 See my photo below:

 ![Attaching the upper storage with washers.][washers]

 [washers]: {{ file_dir }}/nookdesk_shelf_washer.jpg

 Assembly took between 3 to 4 hours, but was not particularly difficult.
 I made a minor mistake where I did not install the frame rails at the right time and